Unity-Billal-mesloub/zustand/README.md

 ```

 Assigning different connection names will separate stores in redux devtools.
 This also helps group different stores into separate redux devtools connections.

-devtools takes the store function as its first argument, optionally you can name the store or configure [serialize](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#serialize) options with a second argument.

 Name store: `devtools(..., {name: "MyStore"})`, which will create a separate instance named "MyStore" in the devtools.